Pepen0/COEN_290_technical-assignment-1-code/README.md

-# COEN_290_technical-assignment-1-code
+# COEN_290_technical-assignment-1-and-2-code

-The project required us to control an IR and US sensor
+The project required us to control an IR and US sensor in the first part

+The projetct second part required us to control the a swervo motor with an IMU input